 Generally, people with cancer should continue to follow any specific advice or standard precautions recommended by their health care practitioners to minimise your risk of infection, during and after treatment.

 For more detailed information about the COVID-19 vaccination for people affected by cancer, frequently asked questions and information in other languages visit Cancer Council Australia’s website.
-For more information on cancer and COVID-19 please read through this information sheet.

 This page is being updated as new information becomes available.

 In the ACT, people who are vulnerable, and are unable to line up for long periods of time, can book a testing appointment through Capital Pathology or another provider for testing.
 See more information on where to get tested.

 - COVID-19 vaccination

 For the most up to date information about COVID-19 vaccination for people with cancer visit Cancer Australia's COVID 19 and vaccines page.